Elearnmarkets - Financial Market Learning

 The distance between the highest price of the day and the opening price should be more than twice as large as the shooting star’s body.

-Formation of Shooting Star:
+Formation of Shooting Star

-shooting star candlestick pattern
+shooting star candlestick

-What does Shooting Star tells you?
+What does Shooting Star Tell You?

+Shooting stars signals a potential downside reversal and is most effective when it forms after 2-3 consecutive rising candles having higher highs.
 A shooting star opens and rises strongly during the trading session, showing the same buying pressure that is seen over the last trading sessions.

+At the end of the trading session, the sellers push the price down near the open.
 This shows that the buyers have lost control by the end of the day, and the sellers have taken over.

 The long upper shadow indicates that the buyers are losing position as the price drops back to the open.
+The candle after the shooting star gaps down and then moves lower on heavy volume.
+This candle helps in confirming the price reversal and indicates that the price will continue to fall.

-Trading Example:
+Trading Example

 Before trading with the shooting star, one should remember the following points: